mozilla/activate.mozilla.community/README.md

+This content now lives at https://community.mozilla.org/.

 # Activity Campaign site

-You can see the current site live at [https://activate.mozilla.community/](https://activate.mozilla.community/).

 ## How to add or update content